ezsystems/ezpublish-legacy/README.rst

 TinyMCE
 -------
-TinyMCE in ezoe is a out of the box setup of the official version, no hacks/changes applied at all.
+TinyMCE in ezoe is a out of the box setup of the official version, no hacks/changes applied at all. eZ Systems currently has an support agreement with Ephox, so if your a eZ Systems customer and find an issue we'll report the issue for you to Ephox.
+If you however run the community version you will have to report the issue to Moxiecode yourself.
-We use Ephox LGPL version, which is the original Moxiecode version with additional bug fixes.
-So if it turns out that issue comes from this part, then we'll report the issue for you to Ephox if your running a Enterprise version of eZ Publish, and if not you'll have to report it to Moxiecode.

 ezoe TinyMCE customizations
 ---------------------------